-Divine Mercy Sunday: April 16
+Divine Mercy Sunday: April 11

 - Read about this day and St. Faustina, the nun to whom Jesus revealed his mercy in a special way.
-Here's a video for kids. - Offer Sunday Mass for: those in special need of God's mercy, and to know your own need for God's saving mercy and experience receiving it. - Learn about and pray the Divine Mercy Chaplet, the novena the nine days leading up to this day, or simply pray throughout the day or with grace before meals: "Jesus, I trust in you." - Place an image of Divine Mercy (as Jesus appeared to St. Faustina) in a prominent place. - If able, pray before Jesus in the Tabernacle.
+Here's a video for kids. - Offer your Sunday Mass for those who are in special need of God's mercy. - Learn about and pray the Divine Mercy Chaplet, the novena the nine days leading up to this day, or simply pray throughout the day or with grace before meals: "Jesus, I trust in you." - Place an image of Divine Mercy (as Jesus appeared to St. Faustina) in a prominent place. - If able, pray before Jesus in the Tabernacle.
 With a grateful heart, rest in Jesus' merciful love and forgiveness for you, personally.
 Ask him for the grace to show mercy to others.